bigchaindb/bigchaindb/CONTRIBUTING.md

 ## Easy Ways to Contribute

-The BigchainDB community has a Google Group and a Slack chat.
+The BigchainDB community has a Google Group and a Gitter chatroom.
 Our [Community page](https://www.bigchaindb.com/community) has more information about those.

-You can also follow us on Twitter [@BigchainDB](https://twitter.com/BigchainDB).
+You can also follow us on Twitter [@BigchainDB](https://twitter.com/BigchainDB) or read [our blog on Medium](https://medium.com/the-bigchaindb-blog).

-If you want to file a bug report, suggest a feature, or ask a code-related question, please go to the `BigchainDB/bigchaindb` repository on GitHub and [create a new Issue](https://github.com/bigchaindb/bigchaindb/issues/new).
+If you want to file a bug report, suggest a feature, or ask a code-related question, please go to the `bigchaindb/bigchaindb` repository on GitHub and [create a new Issue](https://github.com/bigchaindb/bigchaindb/issues/new).
 (You will need a [GitHub account](https://github.com/signup/free) (free).)
 Please describe the issue clearly, including steps to reproduce when it is a bug.

 ## How to Contribute Code or Documentation